 MT is the abbreviation for mechanically transferable.
 MT ferrule is a multi-fiber, plastic ferrule with a square end-face of 6.4x2.5mm and fiber pitch 0.25mm widely used in MPO/MTP® connectors.
 Different from ferrule used in other fiber connectors, MT ferrule within an MPO/MTP® connector is made from a monolithic, high precision glass-filled polymer rather than a ceramic material.
-It is able to connect multiple fiber with high-precision and high-density technology to achieve the low loss in each fiber.
+It is able to connect multiple fibers with high-precision and high-density technology to achieve low loss in each fiber.

 Figure 4: MT ferrule within an MTP® connector

 How to clean MTP® connectors?

 It is a must to do fiber cleaning in the fiber connector manufacturing process or during the usage of fiber connectors, so do MTP® connectors.
 The cleaning process for MTP® connectors always goes through three stages: inspect, clean and reinspect.
 Correctly use the microscope to inspect and make sure there is no dust in either of two mating connectors because once one of them is polluted, the dirt can migrate to another one.
 Clean the end face of the MTP® connectors with the use of the MTP® cleaning tools designed for MTP® connectors until the contaminants are removed.
 For more concrete information about the MTP® connector cleaning solutions and the cleaning steps, refer to A Full Introduction of MTP®/MPO Connector Cleaning Solutions.

 Through the above introduction, I believe everyone has a clearer understanding of MTP® connectors.
 MTP® fiber connector and MTP® cabling system provide a simple and reliable optical fiber cabling solution.
 MTP® fiber connector, as effective and future-proof solutions will thrive in many network applications in the near future.